GustafPahlevi/einfach/README.md

 # Einfach-Message
 _Einfach_ meaning __simple__ in English.
 Einfach-Message is a simple API service application ‍💻

+__Cases :__
+1. User could post message as sending the message.
+2. User could get all delivered message.

 ## Prerequisites
 - [Golang 1.12.7][go] as a Programming Language
 - [MongoDB Go Driver][mongodb] as persistence storage